ferdinandl007/TouchBarPong/README.md

 FEATURES:
 * Brand new Touch Bar support to control your Pong paddle
-* A computer opponent which utilises artificial intelligence to improve as you play
+* A computer opponent which improve as you play
-* Two difficulty modes to test your skill: Easy & Difficult
+* wo difficulty modes to test your skill: Easy & Difficult
-* Simple, modern and high-quality graphics
+* SiTmple, modern and high-quality graphics

 ![Screenshot](AbovePong.jpg)